Jessica-forwardedu/pxt-fwd-edu/gr4-bee-modify.md

 Next, click the ``|Download|`` button to download code to your project.

 ## Activity 3: Modify your Project @showdialog
-We are ready to modify our bee counter!
+We are ready to modify our Bee Counter!

 Follow the instructions at the top of the screen.
-When you are ready for more information, click 'Tell me more!'
+When you are ready for more information, click **'Tell me more!'**
-After each change, you will need to download your updated code to your project.
+After each change, you will need to ``|Download|`` your updated code to your project.

 ## Modify Step 1
 In this project, we are tracking the number of bees that visit our flower - like a scientist!